gabrielgt/docker-influxdb-chronograf-kapacitor/README.md

 Dockerfile to have a [Docker](https://www.docker.com) container running both [InfluxDB](https://influxdb.com) and [Chronograf](https://influxdb.com/chronograf/index.html)

 It runs on latest Debian version with the help of supervisord.
+See :

+* /etc/supervisor/supervisord.conf
+* /etc/supervisor/conf.d/influxdb.conf
-See /etc/supervisor/supervisord.conf and /etc/supervisor/conf.d/influxdb.conf and /etc/supervisor/conf.d/chronograf.conf fore more details.
+* /etc/supervisor/conf.d/chronograf.conf fore more details.

 ## How to build your container ? ##